Create and manage relationships in Power BI Desktop

 When we sum up hours by Priority, Power BI Desktop looks for every instance of the unique color values in the CompanyProject lookup table, looks for every instance of each of those values in the ProjectHours table, and then calculates a sum total for each unique value.

-That was easy.
-In fact, with autodetect, you might not even have to do that much.
+With autodetect, you might not even have to do that much.

 Understanding additional options